Mark Zuckerberg: Facebook

-The following semester, in January 2004, Zuckerberg began writing code for a new website.
+In January 2004, Zuckerberg began writing code for a new website.
 On February 4, 2004, Zuckerberg launched "Thefacebook", originally located at thefacebook.com, in partnership with his roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
 An earlier inspiration for Facebook may have come from Phillips Exeter Academy, the prep school from which Zuckerberg graduated in 2002.
 It published its own student directory, "The Photo Address Book", which students referred to as "The Facebook".
 Such photo directories were an important part of the student social experience at many private schools.
 With them, students were able to list attributes such as their class years, their friends, and their telephone numbers.

-Six days after the site launched, three Harvard seniors, Cameron Winklevoss, Tyler Winklevoss, and Divya Narendra, accused Zuckerberg of intentionally misleading them into believing he would help them build a social network called HarvardConnection.com, while he was instead using their ideas to build a competing product.
+Six days after the site launched, three Harvard seniors, Cameron Winklevoss, Tyler Winklevoss, and Divya Narendra, accused Zuckerberg of intentionally misleading them into believing that he would help them build a social network called HarvardConnection.com, when he was using their ideas to build a competing product.
 The three complained to The Harvard Crimson, and the newspaper began an investigation in response.
-While Zuckerberg tried to convince the editors not to run the story, Zuckerberg broke into two of the editors' email accounts.
-He did it based on the editors' private login data logs from TheFacebook.
+While Zuckerberg tried to convince the editors not to run the story, he also broke into two of the editors' email accounts by using their private login data logs from TheFacebook.